dasher-project/dasher-web/documents/Milestones.md

-[NL Net](https://nlnet.nl/) have kindly agreed to make charitable donations every time we complete a milestone.
+[NLNet](https://nlnet.nl/) have kindly agreed to make charitable donations every time we complete a milestone.

-Below are the milestones that we have agreed with NL Net as well as the donation amounts.
+Below are the milestones that we have agreed with NLnet as well as the donation amounts.

 The charitable donations will then be split between Ace Centre and [Adam Spickard](https://github.com/aspickard).
 Adam will receive 80% of the donation for completing the technical tasks and Ace Centre will receive 20% to cover time spent project management.

-The total donation to be made by NL Net will be: €26350.
+The total donation to be made by NLnet will be: €26350.

 Overall Ace Centre will receive: €5270
 Overall Adam will receive: €21080